On Wednesday, Sept. 23, 2020, the Miami-Dade Courts entered Phase II of COVID-19 emergency operations.

 Those with questions about how to access a future virtual court hearing should contact the office of the presiding judge.
 A judicial directory may be found here.

-In-person jury trials will resume following strict safety protocols established by the CDC and other health experts with whom the Miami-Dade Courts consult regularly.
+From March 1, 2021 forward, jury trials may resume following strict safety protocols established by the CDC and other health experts with whom the Miami-Dade Courts consult regularly.

 Due to the space limitations of our courthouses and the social distancing and other safety protocols required during the COVID-19 pandemic, there will be fewer jury trials conducted than in the past.
 In order to ensure social distancing and keep the number of people inside our courthouses to a minimum, only the trial participants will be permitted to enter the courthouses.